 - Your family will know your wishes

-Sadly many families experience disputes and hard feelings when arranging a loved one’s unexpected funeral.
-Memories of the loved one’s wishes sometimes contradict each other and disagreements can easily arise.
+Sadly, many families experience disputes and hard feelings when arranging a loved ones unexpected funeral.
+Memories of the loved one’s wishes sometimes conflict and disagreements can easily arise.
 Such infighting and disunity can drive bitter emotions and damage the healing process.
-By making your plans now, your loved ones will know you were remembered as you wanted to be.
+By making your wishes now, your loved ones will know you were remembered as you wanted to be.

 - Urgent decisions are made now

-Did you know that often more than 150 decisions and tasks must be completed within the first 24hours to 48hours after an individual’s passing?
+Did you know that often more than 150 decisions and tasks must be completed within the first 24 hours to 48 hours when someone dies?
 By arranging your final wishes ahead of time, you can ensure that your loved ones don’t have to wrestle over those details and decisions during their time of emotional upheaval.
 Allowing proper remembrance and the first steps of healing to begin.

 - Peace of mind